Army College Education Programs and Benefits

 Early Commissioning Program

-• The Early Commissioning Program is a US Army ROTC program that will allow graduates of one of the nation’s four Military Junior colleges to become a commissioned officer in the Reserve component, which means either serving in the National Guard or the Army Reserves, in 2 years instead of 4.
+- The Early Commissioning Program is a US Army ROTC program that will allow graduates of one of the nation’s four Military Junior colleges to become commissioned officers in the Reserve component, which means either serving in the National Guard or the Army Reserves, in 2 years instead of 4.

 Reserve Officers’ Training Corps (ROTC)

-• You can do the Army ROTC (Reserve Officers’ Training Corps) at an affiliated college or university, senior military college, or a military junior college.
+- You can do the Army ROTC (Reserve Officers’ Training Corps) at an affiliated college or university, senior military college, or military junior college.

-• You can then choose any major you wish and commission as an officer into active duty, Army Reserve, or the Army National Guard.
+- You can then choose any major you wish and commission as an officer into active duty, the Army Reserve, or the Army National Guard.

-• Two, three, and four-year scholarships are available for qualified students.
+- Scholarships for two-, three-, and four-year programs are available for qualified students.

-• ROTC will cover the cost of tuition and fees, a $600 book allowance per semester, a monthly stipend of $300 a month as a freshman to be increased to $500 a month as a senior.
+- ROTC will cover tuition and fees, a book allowance per semester, and a monthly stipend.

 ArmyIgnitED

 ArmyIgnitED was created to help active, Guard, and Reserve soldiers through the Army Continuing Education System (ACES.)
-It is a one-stop website to help soldiers receive the education they want.
+It is a one-stop website that allows soldiers to get the education they want.

-• ArmyIgnitED can also help with Army Tuition Assistance (TA) will pay for up to $250 per semester hour, 16 semester hours per year.
+- ArmyIgnitED can also help with Army Tuition Assistance (TA), which pays up to $250 per semester hour, 16 semester hours per year.

-• Officers will incur a continuing service obligation each time they use their TA benefits.
-Failing to fulfill their obligation would mean having to repay the benefit.
+- Officers will incur a continuing service obligation each time they use their TA benefits.
+Failing to fulfill their obligation would require repayment of the benefit.

 RELATED: For more information on the Army Tuition Assistance program, please visit Army Tuition Assistance